Tales of Graces

-The game takes place in a world known as Ephinea and follows Asbel Lhant.
-During his childhood, Asbel befriends an amnesiac girl and witnesses her death.
-Seven years later, he is reunited with the girl who retains her amnesia.
+The game is set in the world of Ephinea and follows Asbel Lhant, who as a child befriends an amnesiac girl and witnesses her death before reuniting with her seven years later.

 Tales of Graces and Tales of Graces f both received positive reception in Japan.
-The Wii version sold over 100,000 copies while the PS3 version sold 200,000 copies during their week of release.
+The Wii version sold over 100,000 copies while the PS3 version sold 200,000 copies during their first week of release.
 The game was adapted into four manga collections, a novel series, and eight drama CDs.
-The English localization of Tales of Graces f received praise for the gameplay with mixed reviews for its presentation.
+The English localization of Tales of Graces f received praise for the gameplay, with mixed reviews for its presentation.

 Gameplay

 Tales of Graces consists primarily of two major areas: the field map and a battle screen.
-The field map is a realistically scaled 3D environment traversed by foot.
-On the field maps, various skits between the characters can be viewed.
-They involve animated character portraits, subtitles, and full voice acting.
-Skits concern anything from character development to side details.
-The battle screen is a 3D representation of an area, in which the player commands the characters in battles against CPU-controlled enemies.
+The field map is a realistically scaled 3D environment traversed by foot, on which various skits between characters can be viewed that include animated character portraits, subtitles, and full voice acting.
+The battle screen is a 3D representation of an area, in which the player commands characters in battle against CPU-controlled enemies.

 During battle sequences, the game uses the Style Shift Linear Motion Battle System.
-Four characters are chosen to battle and characters not controlled by a player are controlled by artificial intelligence with instructions set by the players beforehand.
-The "Chain Capacity" (CC) denotes the number of skills and actions a character can perform.
-Usage brings the CC down and is recharged over time.
-During battle, the player and enemy has an "Eleth Gauge".
-When the Eleth Gauge is filled, the user or the enemy receive unlimited CC and become resistant to stunning.
-Each character has two skill systems: "Assault Artes" which are pre-determined combos and "Burst Artes" which can be mapped to specific inputs.
-Skill and attribute development are dependent on "Titles" and their levels.
-Titles are earned through story progression and completion of miscellaneous criteria during battle.
-Each Title has five levels which are advanced by completing battles.
+Four characters are chosen to battle, with characters not controlled by the player being controlled by artificial intelligence with instructions set by the player beforehand.
+Chain Capacity (CC) denotes the number of skills and actions a character can perform, with usage reducing it, and it recharges over time.
+During battle, the player and enemy have an Eleth Gauge, which, when filled, grants unlimited CC and resistance to stunning.
+Each character has two skill systems: Assault Artes, which are predetermined combos, and Burst Artes, which can be mapped to specific inputs.
+Skill and attribute development are dependent on Titles and their levels.
+Titles are earned through story progression and completion of miscellaneous criteria during battle, and each have five levels that are advanced by completing battles.